Secure Data Removal at NC State

 - For Unix endpoints, see hardware vendor.

-Erasing Solid-State Drives (SSDs)
+Erasing Solid-state Drives (SSDs)

 Choose the appropriate option to erase a solid-state drive: